 My youngest, well he has made the decision to stay homeschooling for a little longer.
 And that is the perfect choice for him right now.
 Why?
 Because he made that choice.
 He wants more time learning at his own pace.
 Needs more time to chase his passions and interests.
 To find out who he is and where he belongs.
 And that is perfect for him.

 When it came to homeschool vs public school, I am glad we are able to give them that choice.
 Many families are not in a position to offer homeschooling as an option.
 For our family, it has provided us with amazing opportunities and experiences.
 Most of all, it has provided my children with the chance to grow up and find themselves.
 To become confident young men who will grow into amazing men.
 And to take their life journey where ever they decide to go.

 At the end of the day there is no better solution between homeschool and public school.
-We simply need to find the education model that works best for the child, at that stage in their education journey, so they can realize their dreams, chase their passions, and become the amazing adults they are destined to be.
+We simply need to find the education model that works best for the child, at that stage in their education journey, based on our community and society around us.
+So our children can realize their dreams, chase their passions, and become the amazing adults they are destined to be.

 Hopefully while still remaining healthy and safe.